 Don’t be surprised on our fall trips if you go to take a look and find that the marina is all mud.
 In September of 2002, 2004, 2005, 2021 and 2022 the lake was being drained so much for irrigation, etc. that the marina area was a mud flat.
 (But that meant Oxbow Bend had deeper water and we could kayak all over in it).
 In 2010 the oxbow had shallow water and we could not explore as much.

-Most years we have launched at String Lake, it’s a good place to have a beginners paddling lesson as the water has relatively little current.
+Most years we have also launched at String Lake, it’s a good place to have a beginners paddling lesson as the water has relatively little current.
 There’s a lot of parking, a canoe launch area, picnic tables and restrooms.
 After paddling in shallow, relatively warm (less cold?)
 String Lake we might swim:

 Pictures are at: String Lake, Grand Tetons